 Between a Eurail pass, budget airlines, and discount buses, students travel all over France and Europe.
 Every weekend is a new adventure!
 The closest station to Georgia Tech-Lorraine is Metz-ville, which also offers shuttle service to the Lorraine TGV Station.

 Students use our closed Facebook page and GroupMe to help with trip planning.
 You’ll always find someone to travel with.

 Enjoy writing and getting involved?
-Check out our Eurail Blogger Contest, offered in the Fall and Spring semesters, and you could win a Eurail Pass in exchange for writing a few weekly blog posts.
+Check out our Eurail Blogger Contest, offered in the Fall and Spring semesters, and you could be paid to write a few weekly blog posts.

 Although you likely won’t have as much time to travel as our undergraduate students, when you are ready to go you will be within easy reach of many exciting destinations within Europe.